matt-lewton9/Portfolio-Website/_design/wrappieScrappie.md

 <div class="imgCptnBox" style="float:right">
 <img src="{{ "assets/images/wrappie.jpg" | relative_url }}" class="articleImgMain">
-<figcaption class="articleCaption">Wrappie Scrappie and motor housing</figcaption>
+<figcaption class="articleCaption">Wrappie Scrappie!</figcaption>
 </div>

-Wrappie Scrappie is an L1 high powered rocket with a homemade fiberglass airframe and fins to learn composite manufacturing techniques, which has been documented in <a href="https://mattlewton.me/2022/07/03/fiberglass.html" class="link" target="_blank" rel="noopener noreferrer">_latest projects_</a>.
+Wrappie Scrappie is an L1 high powered rocket with a homemade fiberglass airframe and fins to learn composite manufacturing techniques, which I documented in <a href="https://mattlewton.me/2022/07/03/fiberglass.html" class="link" target="_blank" rel="noopener noreferrer">latest projects</a>.
 It is 35" tall, has a 2" diameter, and weighs 550 grams without a motor.
 Wrappie was designed in OpenRocket for aero design and flight simulations, as well as Solidworks for structures.

 I will be flying Wrappie Scrappie this fall with a G78 motor to 2,000 ft this fall, then to 4,000 ft with an H class motor for my L1 NAR certification